-Note: \ The ARP Table and Multicast Addresses are obtained from the same storage pool.
-The capacity limits for both tables are the sum of the IPv4 Home Addresses, plus the IPv6 Home Addresses, plus the IPv4 Multicast Addresses, plus the IPv6 Multicast Addresses, and the IPv4 Remote Addresses.
+\ Note: The capacity of the ARP Table limits the sum of the IPv4 Home Addresses, plus the IPv6 Home Addresses, plus the IPv4 Multicast Addresses, plus the IPv6 Multicast Addresses, and plus the IPv4 Remote Addresses stored in the table.

-Table 33.
-OSA-Express2, OSA-Express3, and OSA-Express4S Functional Limits
+Table 28.
+OSA-Express2 and OSA-Express3 Functional Limits